 - There was a one-shot graphic novel in the late 1990's featuring Stan Lee's reimagining of several classic DC characters.
 The "Superman" adaptation was an alien cop named Saldan, a normal guy who ended up chasing a serial killer into an experimental spacecraft and ending up on Earth.
 Saldan discovered Earth's gravity was absurdly weak and human language was childishly simple, allowing him to settle in pretty effortlessly as a popular superhero.
-Solar energy wasn't a factor — like Siegal and Schuster's early concept of Superman, Saldan was just built for a much harsher world which he considered normal.
+Solar energy wasn't a factor — like Siegal and Schuster's early concept of Superman, Saldan was just built for a much harsher world in which he considered normal.

 - In Vampirella's Warren years she was an inhabitant of the planet Drakulon and never said to be particularly powerful for one of them.
 That still made her superpowered compared to humans.